James MacGill: Under James VI

 In 1570 MacGill was reluctantly appointed Provost of Edinburgh.
 In November 1571, during the War between Leith and Edinburgh when Mary's supporters held Edinburgh Castle, MacGill was sent with Robert Pitcairn, Commendator of Dunfermline to negotiate with Henry, Lord Hunsdon at Berwick upon Tweed.
 MacGill asked for 8 cannons, 3000 footmen and pikemen, and support for 1000 Scots troops, in the cause of the "maintenance and protection of the true religion to the confusion of those that now goes about to disturb the same".
-MacGill had a particular interest in the siege as the "registers and records of the chief matters" were held in Edinburgh Castle with the Scottish Crown jewels, by Mary's supporters.
-In 1572 the force holding Edinburgh Castle led by William Kirkcaldy of Grange and known as the "Castilians" twice destroyed MacGill's stronghouses in Edinburgh, and while the siege lasted the Burgh Council met in exile at Leith.
+MacGill had a particular interest in the siege as the "registers and records of the chief matters" were held in the Castle with the Scottish crown jewels and the jewels of Mary, Queen of Scots.
+In 1572, the force holding Edinburgh Castle led by William Kirkcaldy of Grange and known as the "Castilians" twice destroyed MacGill's houses in Edinburgh, and while the siege lasted the Burgh Council met in exile at Leith.

 Regent Morton wrote to MacGill in 1575 asking him to re-negotiate a gold and silver mining contract with the Dutch engineer Cornelius de Vos.
 A portrait painter working in Scotland at this time, Arnold Bronckorst, was associated with Cornelius and Nicholas Hilliard.
 Morton also obtained passports for MacGill's sons, John and David, to travel to France to continue their studies.

 MacGill died on 16 October 1579.
 Alexander Hay succeeded him as Lord Clerk Register.
 His executors were his wife Janet Adamsoun and their son, Master James MacGill.

 Janet Adamsoun

 MacGill's wife, Janet Adamsoun or Adamson was a noted Protestant.
 John Knox wrote to her from Lyon in 1557 as one of his "sweet sisters".
 His letter mentions that he had previously written to her on the subject of "what duty a wife owes her husband"; Knox said he had referred the matter to John Calvin.

 In 1584, as a supporter of the strongly Protestant William Ruthven, Earl of Gowrie, Janet was banished from Edinburgh.
 In 1585 she vacated a house on the north side of the Royal Mile which belonged to the sons of a wealthy apothecary, Thomas Thomson.

-When Janet wrote to Thomas Randolph, an Englishman, in April 1583, she reminded him of her husband's "duty and good service to his country, together with his love and maintenance of peace, unity, and concord betwixt our two nations, whenever the occasion was offered here, or when he was employed and sent in commission to your country".
+When Janet wrote to Thomas Randolph, an English diplomat, in April 1583, she reminded him of her husband's "duty and good service to his country, together with his love and maintenance of peace, unity, and concord betwixt our two nations, whenever the occasion was offered here, or when he was employed and sent in commission to your country".